 - This type of assembly is also mechanically unreliable.
 Shock and vibration can loosen the bolt that is supposed keep the eyelets secure on the stud, resulting in intermittent power transmission.

 - Because the entire set of studs in a power distribution block is exposed to the environment, all parts of the assembly can easily become corroded from exposure to water and can easily short out.

 - Poor connections pose a serious risk of power failures, fires, damaged peripheral components and warranty claims against dealers and OEMS.

 These issues have led a top motorsport manufacturer to approach GEP to develop a PDM module that is safe, electrically and mechanically reliable and that eliminates the need for any end user assembly tools or skill.

-GEP engineers went to work and reconceived the motorsport PDM module to meet IP67 standards using industry standard power connector designs.
+GEP engineers went to work and reconceived the motorsport PDM module to meet IP67 compliance using industry standard power connector designs.
 The open screw studs were replaced with standard sockets so that a wide variety of peripherals could be plugged into a power distribution base without any tools or skills.
 This new design is able to reliably pass a higher current overall and to each individual peripheral as is required.
 The connection is sealed against dust, humidity and stable through a wide temperature range.

 The new motorsport PDM module has had a great impact in the entire market – end users love the plug and play installation, while dealers have been relieved of significant customer support / complaint handling work load.
 And, the OEM has seen a significant decrease in warranty claims, as well as a boost in brand loyalty.